Vol. 15 No. 30 (2025): Teoria queer e scienze sociali: tra sfide e prospettive

 Abstract

-The following article is the result of an ethnography in which I tried to examine how Naples has become an urban battleground for migrant rights, amid rapid touristification.
-Through my year-long engagement with the social enterprise Senaso led by former migrants, I observed how barrier-borders – from labyrinthine permit procedures to digital exclusion – enforce a condition of “eternal waiting” (Khosravi 2014) that immobilises migrants in space and time.
+The following article is part of a broader ethnography in which I tried to examine how Naples has become an urban battleground for migrant rights, amid rapid touristification.
+After three years of fieldwork within my doctoral research, which focused on the intertwining of tourism industry and migration, I was engaged with the social enterprise Senaso led by former migrants in analysing how solidarity and mobility work, and in observing how barrier-borders – from labyrinthine procedures to digital exclusion – enforce a condition of ‘eternal waiting’ (Khosravi 2014) which immobilises migrants in space and time.
 The fieldwork has exposed the contradictions of a city marketing itself as “beautiful” while its housing crisis, driven by Airbnb expansion and an alleged new governance of tourism affects both locals and migrants.
-In this framework, Piazza Garibaldi, the Central Station of Naples, epitomises a racialised spatial segregation, where migrant-run businesses coexist with touristified spaces.
 As we will see, in contrast to institutional failures there is the solidarity expressed and the struggles fought by activists and social workers like Pierre Preira and Louise Ndong, whose commitment emerges from lived experience of migration.

 References